 IntelliSense suggests only the metadata of the cluster that is selected in the HDInsight toolbar.

-Ensure Batch is selected and then select Submit.
-If you select the advanced submit option, configure Job Name, Arguments, Additional Configurations, and Status Directory for the script.
+If you select the advanced submit option, the Submit Script dialog box appears.
+Configure the Job Name, Arguments, Additional Configurations, and Status Directory for the script.

-You can not submit batches to Interactive Query clusters.
+You can't submit batches to Interactive Query clusters.
 You must use interactive mode.

 To create and run a Hive solution:

-From the menu bar, navigate to File > New > Project....
+From the menu bar, choose File > New > Project.

 In Solution Explorer, double-click Script.hql to open the script.